divquan/Velocity-Vectors-Group14/README.md

 ## Repository Contents

-- `presentation.tex`: LaTeX source code for the presentation.
+- `main.tex`: LaTeX source code for the presentation.
 - `bibliography.bib`: BibTeX file containing references.
-- `images/`: Folder containing images used in the presentation.
+- `src/`: Folder containing images used in the presentation.
 - `README.md`: This README file providing an overview of the project.

 ## Team Members